ooples/pine_script_docs/source/concepts/Fills.rst

 The arguments used for the ``plot1``, ``plot2``, ``hline1`` and ``hline2`` parameters must be the IDs returned by the `plot() <https://www.tradingview.com/pine-script-reference/v5/#fun_plot>`__ and `hline() <https://www.tradingview.com/pine-script-reference/v5/#fun_hline>`__ calls.
 The `fill() <https://www.tradingview.com/pine-script-reference/v5/#fun_fill>`__ function is the only built-in function where these IDs are used.

-See in this first example how the returning values of the `plot() <https://www.tradingview.com/pine-script-reference/v5/#fun_plot>`__ and `hline() <https://www.tradingview.com/pine-script-reference/v5/#fun_hline>`__ calls are captured in the ``p1``, ``p2``, ``p3``, and ``h1``, ``h2``, ``h3`` and ``h4`` variables
+See in this first example how the IDs returned by the `plot() <https://www.tradingview.com/pine-script-reference/v5/#fun_plot>`__ and `hline() <https://www.tradingview.com/pine-script-reference/v5/#fun_hline>`__ calls are captured in the ``p1``, ``p2``, ``p3``, and ``h1``, ``h2``, ``h3`` and ``h4`` variables